Holden Forests & Gardens takes pride in connecting people with the wonder, beauty, and immense value of trees and plants.

 - All dogs must be kept on leashes.
 Please pick up after them!

-- Members are welcome to participate in catch-and-release fishing in Corning Lake, Hourglass Pond, Foster’s Pond and Fisherman’s Pond
+- Members are welcome to participate in catch-and-release fishing in Corning Lake, Hourglass Pond, Foster’s Pond and Fisherman’s Pond.
+To protect our aquatic habitats, fishing must be done from the bank – wading is prohibited.

 - Lawful concealed carry of a weapon is allowed on the property with a valid concealed carry permit, but may not be brought into any buildings.